Inuit clothing: Decorative techniques

 Historically, Inuit have added visual appeal to their clothing with ornamental trim and inlay, dye and other colouring methods, decorative attachments like pendants and beads, and design motifs, integrating and adapting new techniques and materials as they were introduced by cultural contact.
 The variety of techniques developed by Inuit allowed for a great deal of customization and self-expression in the appearance of garments.
+Decorative elements had cultural and spiritual connotations, and may have had practical benefits.
+They may have served as identifiers: for the seamstress who made them, or to allow people to identify one another at a distance in harsh weather.

 Archaeological and artistic evidence since the 15th century documents the evolution of the visual style of garments.
 Contact with new cultures, as well as the arrival of new materials like cloth and beads hastened the evolution of fashion among Inuit and made the changes in style more evident to outsiders.
 For example, in the 1920s, whaling ships brought distinct styles of amauti from the Uqqurmiut Inuit of south Baffin Island to the Tununirmiut Inuit in the northern part of the island.

 Traditionally, trim and inlays were made of fur and skin.
 Variations in the fur direction, length, texture, and colour created visual contrast with the main garment.
 In general, women's parkas had much more decoration than men's, although men's parkas sometimes had specific markings on the shoulders to visually emphasise the strength of their arms.
 Historically, markings on the forearms of amauti served as a visual reminder of women's dexterity and sewing skills.
 Inuit groups along the west coast of Hudson Bay, as well as the central Arctic Copper Inuit, used narrow inlays of white fur in a way that mimicked women's traditional tattoo designs.
 Dehaired skin was sometimes used decoratively, as in the Labrador Inuit use of scalloped trim on boots.
 Textile materials such as braided cord, rickrack, and bias tape were adopted as they became available.

 Starting in the 1890s, the Alaskan Iñupiat began to make use of elaborate decorative trim on almost all their garments, often in bands of geometric patterns which they called qupak.
 When traders brought rolls of colourful fabric trim, the Iñupiat incorporated pieces of it into qupak.
 When the style spread east into Canada, it acquired the name "delta trim", possibly in reference to the Mackenzie Delta.
 The Kalaallit of Greenland are particularly known for a decorative trim known as avittat, or skin embroidery, in which tiny pieces of dyed skin are appliquéd into a mosaic so delicate it resembles embroidery.
 While somewhat visually similar, it is unclear if qupak and avittat are related techniques.
 Another Kalaallit technique, slit weaving, involves a strip of hide being woven through a series of slits in a larger piece of a contrasting colour, producing a checkered pattern.